Nevada Off Grid Laws: An In-Depth Guide

 The public owns all of the water in Nevada, including surface and groundwater.
 However, individuals can get permission to use the water.

-Permission is based on the rule of priority (first in time, first in right), which means that whoever claimed the water first gets to use it.
-To maintain a water right, the water must be put to beneficial use.
+Permission is based on the rule of priority (first in time, first in right), meaning whoever claimed the water first gets to use it.
+The water must be put to beneficial use to maintain a water right.

-Assuming that you can find unclaimed water in Nevada, you will need to apply to the state engineer to get a permit to use it.
+Assuming you can find unclaimed water in Nevada, you must apply to the state engineer to get a permit.
 Domestic wells are usually exempt from this requirement.
 You can read a good overview of the state’s water rights laws here.

 Surface Water Laws in Nevada